 Or, you've read up on the Miwok people and want to dive deeper with a visit to the Mariposa Museum and History Center–named one of the country's best small museums by the Smithsonian Institute.
 Or you've heard Mariposa is an ideal base for visiting Yosemite National Park.

 But what you probably don't know?
 Mariposa produces wine.
 Which, if you travel to explore the lesser-known, is an intriguing twist to an area known for the Gold Rush and the outdoors.

 Where Is Mariposa California?

-Located in the western foothills of the Sierra Nevada Mountains, Mariposa is south of Stockton and north of Fresno just off Highway 49.
-The geography is varied with foothills and valleys and Mariposa county extends from west to east, and the majority of Yosemite National Park (including Tuolumne and the valley floor) and its entrances are within the county boundaries.
+Located in the western foothills of the Sierra Nevada Mountains, Mariposa is south of Stockton and north of Fresno, just off Highway 49.
+The geography is varied with foothills and valleys, and Mariposa county extends from west to east.
+The majority of Yosemite National Park (including Tuolumne and the valley floor) and its entrances are within the county boundaries.

 The Region Has History